CellDrop instruments can be decontaminated using standard cell culture laboratory chemicals (e.g., 70% EtOH or 10% bleach).

 - Lower the arm and verify in the live preview that the sample surfaces are clean.

 A loading issue occurs when the sample does not enter the sample chamber or the sample is not loading evenly in the field of view.
 Loading issues can be caused by dried sample, accumulation of sticky media or from a static charge.
-Simple steps will restore the ability to normally load samples.
+Pipetting plain water or trypan blue dye without cells can also load the counting chamber poorly.
+It is recommended to test sample loading with a cell or bead sample.
+In the event of a sample loading problem, simple steps will restore the ability to normally load samples.

 Ethanol Sample Surface Cleaning